ChrisPenner/ChrisPenner.github.io/site/posts/no-io.md

 Now no-one can launch those pesky nukes when all I want to do is read my diary!
 As a bonus this lets us choose a different underlying `MonadFiles` whenever we like!
-For instance wWe probably don't need our tests to be writing files all over our system:
+For instance we probably don't need our tests to be writing files all over our system:

 ```haskell